 These are still popular as ever, but it was only in the last ten years or so that big analogue clocks started appearing in kitchens, living rooms and offices around the world.
 The trend seems certain to make its way into this decade, and modern takes on them include digital versions or retro-inspired flip clocks.

-Regardless of the colour, the last decade saw plenty of velvet.
+Regardless of the colour, this decade saw plenty of velvet.
 In the right room it instantly adds a level of luxury that other fabrics simply can’t provide, and because it’s available in so many shades there really is something for everyone.
-As we move into the new decade, it’s unlikely that we’ll see this trend change dramatically, so keep an eye out for more colours and more affordable options.
+As we move into a new decade, it’s unlikely that we’ll see this trend change dramatically, so keep an eye out for more colours and more affordable options.